 Get in touch 0117 325 0526

-Facts: Mrs Higgs is a Christian who holds gender critical beliefs including the belief that marriage is reserved for a union between a man and a woman.
-Mrs Higgs worked as a pastoral administrator and work experience manager in a secondary school.
+Facts: Mrs Higgs is a Christian who holds gender critical beliefs, including the belief that marriage is reserved for a union between a man and a woman.
+Mrs Higgs worked as a pastoral administrator and work experience manager for her employer, a secondary school.
 The school received a complaint from a parent that Mrs Higgs had posted comments on Facebook that were critical of teaching in primary schools about same-sex marriage and gender being a matter of choice and not biology.
 Following an investigation and disciplinary hearing, she was dismissed for gross misconduct (on the basis that she held ‘illegal and discriminatory views’ and that her posts were evidence of harassment against members of the LGBT community).

 Mrs Higgs brought Tribunal claims for discrimination and harassment on grounds of religion or belief.